 What is wrongful dismissal?
 Collingwood lawyer explains

 An Ontario employer is permitted by law to terminate an employee without cause from their job for various reasons if the employer provides advanced notice of termination or payment in lieu of notice.
 Wrongful dismissal occurs when an employer terminates an employee without cause and fails to provide the employee with either advanced notice of termination or appropriate payment in lieu of notice.
-Wrongful dismissal may also arise in other situations, for example, where an employer terminates an employee for cause when the employer did not actually have cause, or where an employer constructively dismisses an employee (see here for our Collingwood wrongful dismissal lawyer’s discussion of types of wrongful termination).
+Wrongful dismissal may also arise in other situations, for example, where an employer terminates an employee for cause when the employer did not actually have cause, or where an employer constructively dismisses an employee (more information here).

 Collingwood lawyer: Wrongful dismissal and your legal rights